xraypy/xraylarch/doc/getting_started.rst

 Artemis programs for XAFS Analysis, just install Larch and the latest version of Demeter, and Demeter should find and use Larch for EXAFS Analysis, replacing the older Ifeffit library and its many limitations.
-You may also be interested in the (still in development) XYFit application for XANES visualization and peak fitting.
+You may also be interested in the XAS_Viewer program for XANES visualization and peak fitting, and aiming for more XANES analysis tools.

 If you are a general-purpose user or ready for more control over data analysis for many types of data, the Larch GUI can help you browse through